gahtan-syarif/dailygitcommands/README.md

 ## Branching
-- `git switch <branch-name>` — switch branch; auto-creates local branch tracking remote branch if available
+- `git switch <branch-name>` — switch to an existing branch (also auto-creates a local branch that tracks a matching remote branch if available)
 - `git switch --detach <commit>` — switch to a specific commit in a detached HEAD state
-- `git branch <branch-name>` — create a local branch from the current branch
+- `git branch <branch-name>` — create a local branch from the current branch or commit
 - `git push -u origin HEAD` — create a remote branch from the current branch (or update it if it already exists) and set it as the upstream
 - `git branch --set-upstream-to=<remote-name>/<branch-name>` — set the current local branch to track an existing remote branch
 - `git branch --unset-upstream` — unlink the remote branch from the current local branch